Considering a DIY outdoor kitchen project?

 Generally speaking, you won’t install and run utility lines yourself.
 You’ll want to involve a licensed electrician or plumber for this piece.

-Now that we’ve got utilities out of the way… We can discuss construction of a scratch-built outdoor kitchen.
-You can build this way using several different methods.
+Now that we’ve got utilities out of the way… We can discuss construction of a scratch-built DIY outdoor kitchen plan.
+You can build an outdoor kitchen this way using several different methods.

 To begin, an outdoor kitchen is comprised of multiple layers.
 Most often, the base is a frame that provides the structure.
 You then attach a surface to attach the cladding material to.
 Think of it like the “canvas” for your outdoor kitchen finish.
 Then, you’ll finish with your outdoor kitchen material of choice.
 Think tile, stone, stucco, etc.